 It is hard to keep a good thing secret, and we are sure that as Milwaukee shows concrete success, the world will take notice.
 Scale Up Milwaukee has already generated inquiries or visits from states such as Florida and Ohio, but also interest in Canada, England, Colombia and Denmark.
 And we are just getting started.
 The increased awareness of Scale Up Milwaukee is helping Milwaukee cultivate, retain, and attract resources that business ventures need in order to grow.

 What is the Babson Entrepreneurship Ecosystem Project (BEEP)?

 In 2010, Daniel Isenberg, formerly an entrepreneur, investor, and professor at Harvard and Columbia, launched BEEP to help cities and regions learn new ways to foster entrepreneurship ecosystems.
 There are ongoing projects in Colombia and Denmark, and BEEP has attracted the attention of the World Economic Forum, the G20, and other leading organizations.
 It has also been highlighted in Forbes, Harvard Business Review, the Wall Street Journal and earned an award from Mikhail Gorbachev for “innovation in economic development.”

 How do I participate?

-If you are running a business with revenues and a strong ambition to grow, watch out for activities to work with us to co-create specific programs, stay tuned for special training programs, and apply to our next highly competitive Scalerator starting in October.
-Pre-apply here.
-If you are an investor or provider of capital, we are planning the first workshop in September.
-If you are a potential scale up mentor, we can use you, click here.
+If you are running a business with revenues and a strong ambition to grow, watch out for activities to work with us to co-create specific programs, stay tuned for special training programs, and apply to our next highly competitive Scalerator program.
+If you are interested in membership, please email our membership department.
 We have activities for public sector officials, researchers and faculty, people involved in economic development organizations, and others.
 If you simply want to follow what we are doing and receive notices and invitations from time to time, please click here.